 There are innumerable approaches to education, and finding a school that matches one’s own perspective can create a positive, productive academic experience for your child.
 Whether you prefer the student-directed learning method of Montessori, or the arts-based curriculum of a Waldorf school, choosing the right private school will not only allow students to thrive in a supportive environment and build independence, but also gain unique skills that fit their learning style.
 Parent Erin Craig states of her experience, "Montessori seems to be able to individualize the focus so it pulls out of them what it needs too."

 Private schools go beyond offering the mandatory subjects required by provincial curriculum; they can offer students a wide range of specializations including arts programs, athletics, math, science.
 Private schools are responsible for producing many leaders in politics, business and society, with a history of adapting quickly to changes in technology and culture.
-And today, they are also sought by parents of kids with special needs such as behaviour problems or learning disabilities.
+And today, they are also sought by parents of kids with special needs such as behaviour problems, learning disabilities, or gifted learning needs.
 "This school really helps you focus and think about your future, and how you want your life to be," says Nisha Sharma, a Grade 12 student last year at Pinehurst School.